cdjq/DFRobot_RP2040_SCI/README.md

    * @fn getValue(eInterfaceList_t inf, char sku[7], char *keys)
    * @brief Get the attribute data values named keys of the sensor whose SKU is sku connected to the designated port.
 Separate attribute values using ","
    * @param inf    Port select, and parameter search range
-   * @n     ePort1                                          Select port1, get the sensor whose SKU is sku connected to port1, and read attribute values named keys
+   * @n     ePort1                                          Select port1, find the sensor whose SKU is sku connected to port1, and read attribute values named keys
-   * @n     ePort2                                          Select port2, get the sensor whose SKU is sku connected to port2, and read attribute values named keys
+   * @n     ePort2                                          Select port2, find the sensor whose SKU is sku connected to port2, and read attribute values named keys
-   * @n     ePort3                                          Select port3, get the sensor whose SKU is sku connected to port3, and read attribute values named keys
+   * @n     ePort3                                          Select port3, find the sensor whose SKU is sku connected to port3, and read attribute values named keys
-   * @n     eALL  or  (ePort1 | ePort2 | ePort3)            Select ePort1, ePort2 and ePort3, get all the sensors whose SKU is sku, and read attribute values named keys
+   * @n     eALL  or  (ePort1 | ePort2 | ePort3)            Select ePort1, ePort2 and ePort3, find all the sensors whose SKU is sku, and read attribute values named keys
    * @param sku Sensor SKU
    * @param keys  Sensor attribute name
    * @return The attribute data values named keys of the sensor whose SKU is sku connected to the designated port.
 Separate attribute values using ","